Affirming Therapy for QTIBIPOC, LGBTQ+, Neurodivergent & BIPOC Communities in Los Angeles

 What is QTIBIPOC affirming therapy?

-QTIBIPOC affirming therapy is mental health care that centers the lived experiences of people who are both LGBTQ+ and people of color.
-It recognizes that racism, homophobia, transphobia, and other systems of oppression have a significant impact on mental health.
-We see these experiences as interwoven throughout your individual experiences, not something that can be separated and discussed in one session as a side note.
+QTIBIPOC affirming therapy centers the experiences of people who are both LGBTQ+ and people of color.
+It recognizes that racism, homophobia, transphobia, imperialism, and other systems of oppression can have a profound impact on mental health and wellbeing.

 What is somatic therapy and how does it help with trauma?